Taritsyn/LibSassHost/src/LibSassHost.Native.win-x86/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.3 for Windows (x86).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.4 for Windows (x86).

    =============
    RELEASE NOTES
    =============
+   1. Added support of the LibSass version 3.6.4;
-   Fixed a error #35 “Unable to load DLL 'libsass' on Windows Server 2008 R2”.
+   2. Fixed a error #35 “Unable to load DLL 'libsass' on Windows Server 2008 R2”.
       Special thanks to Herman Kan.

    ============
    PROJECT SITE